abilandz/PH8124/Homeworks/Homework_6.md

 Px = 0.355 , Py = -2.134
 ```

 **Hint #1:** First execute the commands without modifying the starting file in-place, i.e. just inspect the output stream on the screen corresponding to the modified file.
-Once the output stream looks the way you want, re-execute the commands but now modify the starting file in-place, and make sure that the starting file was ```output.dat``` automatically stored in some backup file with different name, just in case.
+Once the output stream looks the way you want, re-execute the commands but now modify the starting file in-place, and make sure that the starting file ```output.dat``` was automatically stored in some backup file with different name, just in case.

 **Challenge #2**: Define your own version of **ls** command named **Ls**, which takes as arguments only directories, and whose printout is:

 1. directory name
 2. list of subdirectories
 3. files sorted with respect to size, largest file on the bottom.
 For each file, the following metadata is printed: ```name month date hour:min size```
-4. ignores '.' and '..' in the printout, as well as all hidden files whose name starts with '.'

-For instance, the output could look like:
+The output of **Ls** is formatted like in this example:

 ```bash
 Directory "Lecture"